 We strongly recommend and promote low-carbon travel options to get to Reading Festival.

-We partner with national coach provider Big Green Coach, work with carshare company Go Car Share, and provide shuttle buses from Reading Central train station to provide lower-carbon alternatives to single-occupant car travel.
-All car parking passes at the Festival include a £1 surcharge, which is donated to Trees For Cities to fund tree planting projects which contribute to mitigating the emissions from audience travel.
+We partner with national coach provider Big Green Coach, work with carshare company Liftshare, and provide shuttle buses from Reading Central train station to provide lower-carbon alternatives to single-occupant car travel.
+All car parking passes at the Festival include a £1 surcharge, which is donated to Trees For Cities to fund tree planting projects within the Reading area.
+In 2023 this initiative funded the planting of 22 mature trees in Reading, in keeping with Reading Borough Council’s tree strategy.

 In 2018 and 2019, we balanced emissions equivalent to 405 tonnes of carbon equivalent with Ecolibrium, donating a third of the solar panel installation costs at Wooburn Primary in High Wycombe via Solar for Schools.